isomerpages/mci-m3/_community-of-success/Latest News.md

 of our Singaporean Muslim identity as we contribute to a united society, striving together for the common good.
 It is with citizenry that the Malay/Muslim community is more empowered and has built a strong foundation for itself.</p>
-<p>Minister Masagos announced the formation of Islamic Legacy Planning Workgroup
+<p>Minister Masagos also announced the formation of Islamic Legacy Planning
-and Pro-Tem committee to support Wakaf Masyarakat Singapura when it's launched.</p>
+Workgroup and Pro-Tem committee to support Wakaf Masyarakat Singapura when it's launched.</p>
-<p>Read more on Minister Masagos speech <a href="https://www.m3.gov.sg/minister-s-hari-raya-get-together-2024/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/6RCifvB16V8?si=g0g0f3Nxzhngme1l"></iframe>
 </div>